Don’t choose this visa to freelance in France!

 Let's say you arrive in France in January 2025.
 Two months before your visa expiry date in January 2026, you renew your long-stay visitor visa.
 You then leave a few months, then go back to switch to a business visa.

 It's going to take quite a few months before the Prefecture gives you a new business visa.
-This means that it will impact your timescale to create a business big time!
+This means that it will impact your timescale to create a business.

 It has to be a brand new project or relaunching an activity you had in your home country - before you moved to France.
 With your visitor visa, talking about working freelancing, while you were supposed to be a visitor will trigger massive issues from the perfecture, and they might even cancel the renewal of your business or your visitor visa.

 If you come to France looking for potential partners or assess the market, that’s fine.
 But you won't be able to issue quotes or invoices to anyone.
 For instance, for someone looking for the ideal property, with some restoration work and in the long term maybe creating a gite-retreat business, a visitor visa is fine.
 But not if the gite is ready in 2-3 months after you arrive in France.
-I have the example of a couple who moved with a visitor visa and stuck to taking bookings while the gites were ready, as they could not get their business visa, very stressful!
+I have the example of a couple who moved with a visitor visa and were unable to take bookings while the gites were ready, as they could not get their business visa - very stressful!

 3 - What are the real business visas for France

 Yes, you will have to spend two to three months working on a business and financial plan.
 And it might take 4 to 6 months to get here with a business visa.
-But this will be faster than having to wait 15 to 18 months in order to switch your visitor visa to a business visa.
-Knowing that at that time you will have to prepare the exact same dossier!
+But this will be faster than having to wait 15 to 18 months to switch your visitor visa to a business visa.

 The 2 business visas you are looking at are:

-2. Visa Talent.
-Which is up to 1 to 4-year visa renewable from France.
+2. Visa Talent which is 1 to 4-year visa renewable from France.
 It requires a Master’s degree/ Licence Professionnelle AND 30,000€ investment in a French bank in France.
 You also need to generate the SMIC.

 Yes, you will need more time to prepare than for a visitor visa but you’ll be able to work straight away.

 Your dossier will actually be the same if you go for a visitor visa and switch in a year.
-Except that all prefectures have online processes with Demarches Simplifiees.
+Except that, not all prefectures have online processes with Demarches Simplifiees.
 Which means the paper dossier being lost or not passed onto the right person.
-And the prefecture not know the process to follow.
+And some prefectures don't know the process to follow.

 Once you have your business visa and your land in France.
 It's more a question of settling down, giving yourself two to three weeks to settle down in your new property, but because we have the business visa and a French address, we can just go ahead and register as soon as you land.
 You don’t need a French social security number to create a business (except for artists) - this is another lie!